How To Create To Do Lists In WordPress

 Import/Export

 The ability to import and export to-do list data can be useful.
-For example, you may want to copy over data from one website to another, or export your list data for backup or reporting purposes.
+For example, you may decide to transfer data from an existing list to another website, or export your data for backup or reporting purposes.

-Now you can export or import your data and plugin settings …
+Here you can import and export your to-do list data and plugin settings …

 Exporting To-Do List Data

-This will open up a new window allowing you to view or save your data in a plain text file (e.g. Notepad) to a storage device (e.g. your hard drive) …
+This will open up a window allowing you to download and save the data in plain text format to a storage device …

-In addition to exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress admin menu and selecting Tools > Export …
+As well as exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress main menu and selecting Tools > Export …

-You can include to-do list data in a WordPress export file (in XML format), either by selecting ‘All content’ (includes everything – pages, posts, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to save your file to an internal or external hard drive…
+You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking on the ‘Download Export File’ button to download your file to your hard drive…

 Importing To-Do List Data

-After the data file has been uploaded to your settings area, click on the ‘Import Settings’ button …
+Once the data file has been uploaded to your settings area, click the ‘Import Settings’ button …

 Your file data will be imported.